yash-ghelani/intrusion-detector/ProjectThing/Documentation.md

 The PIR sensor operates on GPIO pin 13, setting the pin to `HIGH` when motion is detected and `LOW` otherwise.
 I tested the sensor by printing the readings every half a second to the Serial output using `Serial.println(digitalRead(PIR));`

 ![](https://i.imgur.com/HJM1TZa.jpg)

+1. Section 1 of the readings is me opening the door and leaving the room.
+(The small peak is me closing the door shut)
+2. Section 2 represents the readings in an empty room - no movement, no peaks. (ensures no random noisy readings)
+3. Section 3 I enter the room again and move around, getting closer to the sensor every second.
+Clear indication of movement.

 ###### Testing Provisioning